Kota Kinabalu Travel Insurance Guide

 Travel Insurance for Kota Kinabalu

-No law forces you to buy travel insurance in Kota Kinabalu—Malaysia leaves most visitors free to choose, though a handful of visa types still demand proof at the border.
+No law forces you to buy travel insurance in Kota Kinabalu, Malaysia leaves most visitors free to choose, though a handful of visa types still demand proof at the border.
 Optional, yes.
-Unnecessary, no. Kota Kinabalu opens onto Borneo’s jungles, islands, and dive sites; the same activities that make things to do in Kota Kinabalu irresistible—trekking, diving, island-hopping—also break bones, burst lungs, and sink boats.
-The government won’t make you insure; you must decide, eyes open, what you’re willing to lose.
+Unnecessary, no. Kota Kinabalu opens onto Borneo's jungles, islands, and dive sites.
+The same activities that make things to do in Kota Kinabalu irresistible, trekking, diving, island-hopping, also break bones, burst lungs, and sink boats.
+The government won't make you insure.
+You must decide, eyes open, what you're willing to lose.

 Healthcare Cost Level